Brozek-K/dynamic_mod_menu/Readme.txt

 Developers get to pick one unique Id (list will be kept somewhere which mods use which Id) and then:
 1. Overwrite localization files related to this unique mod Id
 2. Overwrite events related to this unique mod Id
-3. Set a global flag related to this unique Id (in the event that is overwritten)
+3. Set a global flag related to this unique Id (comes via generated code)
 4. Create own mod icon for the mod menu by overwriting a GFX resource related to this unique Id

 [i]Only 100 slots?[/i]